guypursey/diffcraft/README.md

 `userInput` needs to be either a string or a function that returns a Promise.

-The string should have contain a character for each diff, encoding the decision about each one, or the function should return a Promise which resolves to one of the following single-character strings:
+ - A **string** should have contain a character for each diff, encoding the decision about each one.
+This is the encoded diff-decision string.
+An example is the string `"yyq"`, which will mark the first two diffs found for staging but ignore all others.

- - `y`: Mark a diff for staging.
- - `n`: Mark a diff to not be staged.
- - `a`: Mark this and all diffs hereafter for these inputs for staging.
- - `q`: Mark this and all diffs hereafter for these inputs to not be staged.
+ - A **function** should return a Promise which resolves to one of single-character string values based on the same encoding.
+An example would be a function that returns a Promise resolves to `"y"`, then another than resolves to `"y"`, then another that resolves to `"q"`.
+Like the string example, this will mark the first two diffs for staging but ignore all others.

+See [the section on encoded diff-decision strings](#encoding-diff-decision-strings) for more on how to use this flag.

 `userDisplay` needs to be a function but does not need to return anything (can be pure side-effect, like `console.log()`, for now).